 - Ordinary dividends.
 Any dividend payout you receive for stocks you own less than 60 days before the ex-dividend date.
 This dividend will be taxed as an income rather than capital gain.

 - Qualified dividends.
 Any dividends you receive from dividend stocks you owned for more than 60 days before the ex-dividend date.
-The IRS treats this dividend payout as qualified dividends and therefore, gives you a more favorable tax rate.
+The IRS treats this dividend payout as qualified dividends, giving you a more favorable tax rate.

 Before buying dividend stocks

-In addition, buying dividends stocks does not mean your net profit will be positive after receiving your first dividends.
-As I have said earlier, the stock price will drop an equal amount in dividends per share.
-This means that the stock will go down in value which will impact your portfolio.
+In addition, buying dividend stocks does not mean your net profit will be positive after receiving your first dividends.
+As I said earlier, the stock price will drop an equal amount in dividends per share.
+This means that the stock will go down in value, which will impact your portfolio.

-Also, if you just bought a dividend stock, the IRS might classify your dividends as ordinary dividends due to not holding the stock long enough.
+Also, if you just bought dividend stock, the IRS might classify your dividends as ordinary because you have not held the stock long enough.
 For this reason, the tax liability on your dividend will be the same as an income tax.
-Hence, paying more in taxes.
+Hence paying more in taxes.
 So, the dividend payment you will receive might not be enough to offset the stock price drop and higher tax on your ordinary dividends.
 Under these circumstances, you might realize a negative net return.

-Picking the right stocks for dividend investing is a bit tricky for millions of people.
-Even people with degrees in finance often find it harder to pinpoint stocks with the best dividend yields.
+Millions of people find picking the right stocks for dividend investing a bit tricky.
+Even people with finance degrees often find it harder to pinpoint stocks with the best dividend yields.

-With the right strategies, however, you can easily pick stocks with the highest dividends.
-As an investor, you should focus more attention on the company’s projected financials.
-This is because current dividend yields do not reflect the future performance of a company.
+However, you can easily pick stocks with the highest dividends with the right strategies.
+As an investor, you should focus more on the company’s projected financials.
+This is because current dividend yields do not reflect a company’s future performance.

 Tips to select the best dividend stocks with high dividend yields